aleph-im/pyaleph/deployment/docker-build/README.md

 docker build -t alephim/pyaleph-node -f deployment/docker/pyaleph.dockerfile .
 ```

-## Configure PyAleph
+## Configure the CCN

-We provide a template configuration in the file `deployment/docker/config.yml`,
+We provide a template configuration in the file `samples/docker-compose/config.yml`,
 which you will want to customize for your system.

-Change the Ethereum API URL to the endpoint you want PyAleph to use.
+Change the Ethereum API URL to the endpoint you want the CCN to use.

+To run the local dev environment, you will need to set the P2P daemon, IPFS and MongoDB hosts to `127.0.0.1`.

 ### Generate your node's private key